wolfrust/bannoti/README.md

     --add : add an address to get notified for --remove : stop getting notifications for an address --gettracked : get tracked accounts
-    --startup : add program to startup
+    --yesstartup : add program to startup
+    --nostartup : remove program from startup

     If this is your first time using Bannoti, I recommend you see the README (./README.md).